mitera/vanilla-form-validator/README.md

 - `rules` is an array of custom fields validation [Custom validations](#Custom-validations)
 - `errorElement` is an html tag to display error message
 - `errorClass` is a css class for display error message
+- `errorFieldClass` is a css class added when a field is not valid
-- `validClass` is a css class added to a form when form is valid
+- `validFormClass` is a css class added to a form when form is valid
 - `submitHandler` is an method to customize the submission form [Customize the submission form](#Customize-the-submission-form)
 - `messages` preconfigured error messages [Error messages](#Error-messages)